stencilproject/Stencil/docs/builtins.rst

 .. code-block:: html+django

-    {% if variable %}
+    {% if admin %}
-      The variable was found in the current context.
+      The user is an administrator.
+    {% elif user %}
+      A user is logged in.
     {% else %}
-      The variable was not found.
+      No user was found.
     {% endif %}

 Operators